nesi/support-docs/docs/Scientific_Computing/HPC_Software_Environment/Connecting_to_a_Virtual_Desktop_SSH.md

 faster).

 # Connecting Through SSH
-!!! info Requirements
+!!! prerequisite Requirements
      You must be able to [forward a port](https://support.nesi.org.nz/hc/en-gb/articles/360001523916).
-!!! info Note
+!!! prerequisite Note
      The Virtual desktops are still in development, please report any issues to NeSI support, or open an issue [here](https://github.com/nesi/nesi-virtual-desktops/issues).